-An area requiring improvement was identified with regard to safeguarding training for ancillary staff.
+An area requiring improvement was identified with regard to the review of incidents.

 Good practice was identified in relation to staff training and the monitoring of care staffs' registrations with the NISCC and/or the NMC.
-Good practice was also found in relation to system in place of disseminating Covid-19 related information to staff.
+Good practice was also found in relation to system in place for disseminating Covid-19 related information to staff.
 There were good governance and management oversight systems in place.

-The findings of this report will provide the establishment with the necessary information to assist them to fulfil their responsibilities, enhance practice and service users' experience.
+The findings of this report will provide the registered individual and the manager with the necessary information to assist them to fulfil their responsibilities, enhance practice and service users' experience.